Peninsula State Park

 Trail Tramper's Delight trail (0.5 miles, one way)

 Easiest.
 This trail name originated in the early 1920s when hikers walked from Nicolet Bay to Eagle Bluff Lighthouse.
 In the hot summer, the shaded path provided a cool walk, which was a trail tramper's delight.
 Access near Eagle Bluff Lighthouse.

 Eleven exercise stations wind through beautiful forest scenery.
 Stations develop strength, stamina and coordination for different ability levels.
 Access at the southwest corner of the amphitheater parking lot.

-Easy.
+Easiest.
 Self-guided nature trail teaches about deer ecology.
-Access at nature center.
+Access at the nature center.